WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Dnd/Verinthara's Stuff/My Pcs/Constantine/Constantine.md

 Wears Brass Knuckles Because They Are Worried That Otherwise Punching Someone Will Break Their Hand (The Fact That They Look Cool Is A Happy Accident)
 Has Skeleton Grabby Arm
 Component Pouch Acts Like Meat Freezer
+Cracks Their Joints A Lot
+Used To Doing Everything By Faerself So Is Good In/With Nature 7ft Tall

 Used To Be The Apprentice Of A (Locally) Famous Litch That Fae Hunted Down And Became The Apprentice Of, Sadly They Have Since Been Soul Gemed So Fae Are Now Supposed To Be The Apprentice Of Some Other Necromancer (Because They Were Threatened Into It And Didnt Want Madam-Chainsaw To Be Left Alone)
 Supportive Wicca Ghost Girlfriend